jeffcampbell/incident-horoscope/README.md

 ## 🌟 Credits

 - Astronomical data provided by NASA JPL Horizons System
-- Created with cosmic inspiration for the DevOps community
+- Created with cosmic inspiration for the SRE community

 ---